tridenttech-engineering/chapter4-homework-and-labs-wizzawozzy/README.md

+# These assignments directly correspond with assignments in your book.
+For further details and references, please refer to the approriate sections in your textbook, and if you need further clarification, please reach out.

 # Lab 4-2 Plan and Create

 1. **Read textbook pages 95 through 97.
 Note that your book gives instructions for setting up development tools and a development environment.
 Ignore those instructions.
 We are using Replit instead.
 Figure 4-27 on page 97 gives the final C++ instructions to be submitted.
 Please do not just copy and paste.
 Working through Lab 4-2 will get you used to developing, building, testing, and pushing/submitting your code**i